Staying Safe on Maui

 MAUI’S NATURAL ENVIRONMENT

 As with the ocean, be cautious and heed signs when you are exploring Maui’s natural environment—particularly remote areas, waterfalls, and hiking trails.
 Even if there is NO sign indicating danger, be careful anyway.
 We can’t put warning signs on every slippery rock, or fence off every natural attraction that poses a danger. . .the entire island would be fenced.
 Maui’s natural environment is beautiful but powerful.
 Be cautious and respectful, and explore Maui with the understanding that the raw, natural environment can also pose dangers.
 Don’t stand at the very edge of a cliff or peer into an oceanside blowhole.
 Don’t dive head-first into waterfall pools—there could be hidden rocks.
 When hiking, dress properly, stay hydrated, and keep an eye on weather conditions.
-Some hiking trails can be prone to flash floods during storms.
+Some hiking trails can be prone to flash floods during storms, and visitors have drowned in the sudden powerful surge of floodwaters.
 Use common sense and explore Maui’s beauty cautiously.

 BEWARE OF MAUI GUIDEBOOKS